 Midnight in Paris, 2011.

-Woody Allen at his most imaginative.
+This movie will spark your imagination.
 Follow a charmingly bewildered Owen Wilson as he stumbles through time in the foggy streets of Paris.
 Did it really happen?
 Or did he imagine it?
-Either way it’s magical and we want to watch it again — especially for another glimpse of that guy who plays Hemingway.
+Either way, it’s magical and we want to watch it again and again—especially for another glimpse of that guy who plays Hemingway.

 When Harry Met Sally, 1989.

 First they hated each other.
 Then they were friends… Billy Crystal and Meg Ryan still charm in the godfather of all romantic comedies.
 This one has staying power.